-Abbas condemns Israel for ‘hideous war massacre’ after Gaza hospital attack
+Abbas accuses Israel of ‘hideous war massacre’ after Gaza hospital attack

 “Israel has crossed all red lines … We will not leave nor allow anyone to expel us from there,” he said.

 Health authorities in the Hamas-ruled Gaza Strip said an Israeli air strike caused Tuesday evening’s blast, while Israel’s military attributed it to a failed rocket launch by the Palestinian Islamic Jihad armed group.
+The group has denied responsibility.

 Abbas was in Jordan for a four-way meeting with US President Joe Biden, Jordan’s King Abdullah II and Egyptian President Abdel Fattah el-Sisi, but pulled out following the attack.